PatrickAlexander1/MaxSubArray/README.md

 # MaxSubArray

-My version of the max subarray algorithm/
+My version of the max subarray algorithm, written in Python.